maybester/transforming-analyzing-data-in-SQL/starting_with_questions.md

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**

+issues: large amount of missing data found in revenue column, which results in unable mathch of ids and the missing values in the total revenue for country and city in total.

 SQL Queries:

 	select sum(ana.revenue) as total_revenue, aes.city from analytics ana